Albert Ouédraogo

-Albert Ouédraogo (born 6 April 1969) is a Burkinabé economist who served as prime minister of Burkina Faso in the aftermath of the January 2022 Burkina Faso coup d'état, from 3 March until another coup on 30 September.
+Albert Ouédraogo (born 6 April 1969) is a Burkinabé politician and economist who served as the interim prime minister of Burkina Faso from 3 March to 30 September 2022.

 Early life and education

 Albert Ouédraogo was born on 6 April 1969, in Dori, Séno.
 He studied partly at the Prytanée militaire de Kadiogo before continuing his education at the University of Ouagadougou, where he was excluded from studies during the 1990s for leading a student strike.
 He holds a doctorate in management science.

 Career

 Albert Ouédraogo has taught in several public and private universities in Burkina Faso.
 In particular, Ouédraogo taught accounting at the University of Ouagadougou as well as at the private university Aube Nouvelle.

 He also consults businesses on management and economics.

 He was appointed as prime minister by President Paul-Henri Sandaogo Damiba on 3 March 2022, following his official inauguration.
 His term as prime minister ended following the September 2022 Burkina Faso coup d'état.